 Architecture fans should check out the Serralves modern art museum (Rua D. João de Castro, 210, 4150-417, Porto) or a concert at Casa da Musica (Av. da Boavista, 604-610, 4149-071, Porto).
 Artists playing 2018's NOS Primavera Sound festival include Solange, J Balvin and Erykah Badu.

 The N-222 road linking Regua and Pinhao is scientifically the world's best drive.

-It beat the likes of California's Highway 1 and Australia's Great Ocean Road in tests last year by a quantum physicist, race-track designer and roller-coaster expert tasked by rental company Avis to evaluate the thrill factor of scenic routes around the world.
+It beat the likes of California's Highway 1 and Australia's Great Ocean Road in tests in 2015 by a quantum physicist, race-track designer and roller-coaster expert tasked by rental company Avis to evaluate the thrill factor of scenic routes around the world.

 Winding through the wine terraces along the Douro's north bank the N-222 is just one of the region's stunning roadways.
 Just don't do any wine-tasting first.